 Leather needles are sharp and pierce through the vinyl or leather eliminating skipped stitches.
 Schmetz, Singer, Hemline (Klass) and Birch brands all manufacture specialized leather needles.

-When sewing leather or vinyl, use a Teflon foot or roller foot.
+When sewing leather or vinyl, use a Teflon foot or roller foot rather than your regular foot.
 These stop the vinyl or leather sticking to the bottom of the foot and keeps your tension and stitches even.

 If you can’t get a Teflon or walking foot, place tissue paper over the leather or vinyl and stitch through all layers.
 You can then rip it out when you are finished.
 Just be careful when you are removing the tissue paper so you don’t cause loops in your stitching.